henryhayes/openmage-ai-profiler/README.md

 This includes (but is not limited to):

-- passwords
+- Passwords
-- crypt keys
+- Crypt keys
 - API keys
-- payment credentials
+- Payment credentials
-- customer information
+- Customer information
-- orders
+- Orders
-- quotes
+- Quotes
-- administrator accounts
+- Administrator accounts
-- personally identifiable information
+- Personally identifiable information (PII)

-The goal is to allow reports to be safely shared with developers or AI assistants.
+The intention is that reports can be safely shared with developers, consultants or AI assistants.

+---

+# Non-goals

+OpenMage AI Profiler is **not** intended to:

+- Replace monitoring software
+- Benchmark server performance
+- Modify Magento
+- Repair installations
+- Replace static analysis tools
+- Replace unit testing
+- Replace code review

 ---